 The Brendan Sail Training Program is a sailing training program that builds confidence and improves self-esteem for youth with learning differences through sailing education.

 Brendan focuses on each student and his or her individual needs.
 While the primary focus is on sailing skills, the end result is a strong sense of accomplishment and enhanced self-worth.
-Brendan students learn more than just how to sail — they gain self-awareness and build social skills.
+Brendan's mission is to build pathways for self-confidence and personal growth in children with learning differences through sailing.

 For more information, please visit http://www.brendansailing.org.

 Sailors who are blind or vision impaired have been involved in organized sailing programs since 1979.

 However, only within the past 20 years has blind sailing in the U.S. become more widespread and recognized.
-In addition, blind sailing has taken on an international aspect, with eight Blind Workd Sailing Championships having been held since 1992.
+In addition, blind sailing has taken on an international aspect, with eight Blind World Sailing Championships having been held since 1992.

 For more information, please be sure to visit Blind Sailing International.

 Gay S. Lynn Memorial Trophy

 The Gay S. Lynn Memorial Trophy is the highest award presented by the Committee for Sailors with Disabilities and is given annually to a person, volunteer, professional, or a organization, that is recognized as having made an outstanding contribution to disabled sailors and the sport of adaptive sailing over a sustained period of time.